mitotic/fifofum/README.md

 ## Implementation notes

-By default, line-oriented I/O is used for writing to and reading from named pipes.

-Images are written to the named pipe using the Data URL format (`data:image/png;base64,...`), terminated by a new line.

-## Additional info

 `fifofum` simply transforms each data value in a matrix to a single color pixel to create the image.

 Opacity and transparency for "undefined" values is supported.
 This allows the data image to be overlaid on a background image that contains coordinate or geographical information.

+By default, line-oriented I/O is used for writing to and reading from named pipes.

+Images are written to the named pipe using the Data URL format (`data:image/png;base64,...`), terminated by a new line.

 Multiple pipes can be used to display multiple animations simultaneously.

+An optional input pipe, allowing the model to read user input from the browser, is also supported.

-See the comments at the beginning of [src/fifofum.py](src/fifofum.py) and also the test program [test/test_animate.F90](test/test_animate.F90).
+See the comments at the beginning of [src/fifofum.py](src/fifofum.py) and also the test program [test/test_animate.F90](test/test_animate.F90) for more info.

 ## Sample live animation